-Processed meats (bacon, salami, ham, polony)

-Grains: flour, oats, cereal, break, pasta, rice, baked products (i.e. cake, muffins etc) You can use almond meal alternatives.
+Processed meats (bacon, salami, ham, polony as they are acidic) Grains: flour, oats, cereal, break, pasta, rice, baked products (i.e. cake, muffins etc).
+You can use almond meal for breads/pancackes

 NATMED NATURAL MEDICINE CLINIC

 These web sites are great resources: Not all recipes will be congruent with your plan, however there are a multitude of great ideas on these sites from chia seed pancakes to paleo bread.